 Why Does the Biblical View of Abstraction Matter?

 First, We Need the Bible

 The right understanding of abstraction matters, first, because it points us to our need for God.
-We cannot, as the Greek philosophers thought they could, have true knowledge of everything—we cannot know “being itself.”
+We cannot have true knowledge of everything, as the Greek philosophers thought they could: we cannot know “being itself.”
 Nor does the fact that we do not know everything have to lead us to despair.
 God who knows everything has given us enough insight into the world, that it is orderly and controlled by Him, to be able to trust our experience and draw true insight from it.
 We cannot know everything as God does, to strive for this is idolatry, but because God in His grace has revealed Himself, we can know some things truly.

 Second, We Cannot Know Everything

 Second, a proper understanding of abstraction should also instil in us a great humility and appropriate sense of relief.
 First, we should be humbled by the fact that God knows everything and we know, relatively, nothing.
 God does not conform to our standards of right and wrong, He is our standard of right and wrong.
 He does not conform to our standards of truth, He is our standard of truth.

 “Who has measured the Spirit of the Lord, or what man shows him his counsel?
 Who did he consult, and how mad him understand?
 Who taught him the path of justice, and taught him knowledge, and showed him the way of understanding?”
 (Isa 40:13-14)

 This humbles our ambitions and pride, quelling in us any thought of questioning God’s wisdom and character in light of our own finite understanding.